 Marriage isn't something people do on a whim.
-Just as you don't marry someone you met only yesterday, you don't get married without being legally ready.
+Just as you don't marry someone you met only yesterday, you don't get hitched without being legally ready.

-Getting married in the Philippines won't be an easy ride, what with the many requirements (such as marriage contract and license) soon-to-weds have to take care of.
-It’s far from the typical Las Vegas weddings where couples get hitched on the spur of the moment.
+Getting married won't be an easy ride, what with the many requirements soon-to-weds have to take care of.
+There's your CENOMAR, marriage license, and after the wedding, the marriage contract in the Philippines.

-Here's everything Filipino or foreign couples need to know before getting married, whether in civil or church rites, in the Philippines.
+Here's everything Filipino and foreign couples need to know about how to get married in the Philippines.

 These legal requirements mean that people under the age of 18 can't get married even with their parents' consent.
-Also, same-sex marriage is not yet legalized in the Philippines.
+Also, same-sex marriage is not yet legal in the Philippines.

-After making sure you're permitted by law to marry in the Philippines, the next crucial thing to do is to comply with the legal requirements for marriage, specifically a marriage license and a marriage certificate (sometimes called the marriage contract).
+After making sure you're permitted by law to get married, the next crucial thing to do is to comply with the legal requirements for marriage.
+These wedding requirements in the Philippines include a marriage license and a marriage certificate (sometimes called the marriage contract).